Stairbuilders and Manufacturers Association AIA Continuing Education.

 - Participants will be able to determine the position of newels in compliance with handrail height and continuity code requirements and related exceptions, in any stairway configuration.

 COMING SOON!
-SMA103 – “Elements of Resilient Stair and Handrail Systems”
+SMA108 – “Elements of Resilient Stair and Handrail Systems”

-- The participant will identify 6 key components and 3 critical joinery details essential to the design and construction of code compliant stair, handrail and guard systems.
+- Participants will be able to specify suitable materials and joinery essential to the design and sound construction of wood; stair, handrail and guard systems.

 Keep up to date with all of the latest code changes and design inspirations.
 No membership required.